StreamedLine/StreamedLine.github.io/_posts/2016-11-23-which_this_is_this.markdown

 If you answered "baz" then you are correct. *this* was pointing to the Window object.
-The lesson here is that *this*, unlike other variables, **cannot be accessed from an inner scope** An inner scope will revert back to the window object no matter what *this* in the containing scope is pointing to.
+The lesson here is that *this*, unlike other variables, **cannot be accessed from an inner scope** An inner scope will revert back to the window object no matter what *this* in the containing scope refers to.

 ### So how do I control *this*?
 I'm glad you asked.